Hpauric/chai-docs-site/README.md

 # Chai Documentation

-Beautiful responsive documentation of Chai assertions.
+Beautiful responsive documentation of Chai assertions built with slate.

 ## Table of Contents